strainer/barsort/readme.md

 Barsort has a roughly O(n) time algorithm similar to 'counting sort' or 'histogram sort'.
 It creates an index which sorts numbers into equally populated 'bars' or ranges.
-This 'bar index' can be used directly or as a step toward creating a fully sorted index.
+This 'bar index' can be used directly or to prepare an index to sort fully and very quickly.

 ```
 eg. Separating into 4 bars,